-The design of the tower is derived from its multiple uses, which include nearly 200,000 square meters of Class A office space, 3,500 square meters of retail, and a 320-key Shangri-La hotel.
+The design of the tower is derived from its multiple uses, which include more than 170,000 square meters of Class A office space, nearly 6,000 square meters of retail, and a 336-key Shangri-La hotel.
 The massing of the building steps and tapers to accommodate the changing floor plates of the various program types, resulting in a form that is both efficient and identifiable.

 The angled geometries of the facades are designed to reinforce the crystalline form while celebrating the tower’s verticality.
 Entirely encased in floor-to-ceiling, high-performance glass, the exterior enclosure features integrated ceramic shading elements that offer added solar control while maintaining ample natural light without obstructing views.
 Designed to LEED-CS Gold standards, the high-performance façade is one of many features holistically integrated toward reducing the project’s environmental footprint while providing a world-class level of comfort and quality.